Open-Digital-Twin/ktwin-smart-cities-services/streetlight-service/Readme.md

 ### Power State

-Expected behavior: the City Pole will process the event, calculate the air quality levels based on the provided values and update the record in Event Store.
+Expected behavior: in case the power state is the same for the last 48h, it sets the Streetlight to broken and notify pole and neighborhood.

 ```sh
 curl --request POST \